semgrep/semgrep-docs/docs/deployment/beyond-core-deployment.md

 # Beyond core deployment

 Now that you've finished your Semgrep core deployment, you can either customize Semgrep's scan behavior or continue to enable additional deployment features.
-The following sections list common post-deployment tasks.
+The following sections list common tasks after you've finished your core deployment.

 ## Customize Semgrep scans or triage workflow